 What is the ‘bilingual advantage’?

-Bilingual children do outperform their monolingual peers on some tasks
+Bilingual children do sometime outperform their monolingual peers on some tasks

 The kind of tasks that researchers use to test the bilingual advantage typically involve responding to something while ignoring something else.
-One such task is the Attention Network Test (ANT[ii]), in which you have to press one of two keys as quickly as possible to show which way a central arrow is facing, the arrow may be flanked with arrows facing the same way, arrows facing the opposite way (which should hinder unless you can ignore them), or by no arrows.
+One such task is the Attention Network Test ([v]), in which you have to press one of two keys as quickly as possible to show which way a central arrow is facing; the arrow may be flanked with arrows facing the same way (which should help), arrows facing the opposite way (which should hinder unless you can ignore them), or by no arrows.
 Those who find it hard to ignore the flanking arrows will be quicker when all the arrows point the same way, and slower when they don’t.

 Many studies have found support for the bilingual advantage using this task.
 Eight to eleven year old bilinguals were shown to be better at ignoring irrelevant distracting information in one study [vi].
 Five to fourteen year old bilinguals were found to respond faster in another, but only in those who had learned two languages before the age of 3 [vii], suggesting that an advantage in executive control relies on having to flip between languages as you first acquire language.
 Another group found that bilingual English-Spanish kindergarten children in America outperformed their English monolingual peers when they had to select one thing and ignore another, but not on impulse control when they had to wait for things.
-So these children showed a specific advantage for conflict, when attending to one thing and ignoring another[v].
+So these children showed a specific advantage for conflict, when attending to one thing and ignoring another[viii].

 The more languages the merrier

 There are plenty of theoretical and real-world questions to be answered here, and lots of interest in answering them.
 The verdict?
-This one is a bit murky, but based on things like the difficulty some researchers have had replicating effects, for the moment at least the bilingual advantage for executive function is probably a neuro-myth.
+This one is a bit murky.
+Based on the difficulty researchers have had replicating cognitive effects, for the moment at least the bilingual advantage for executive function is probably a neuro-myth.
 Nevertheless, there could be other advantages conferred by bi-/multi-lingualism for school outcomes which we do not know enough about yet.

 Have a look at the ANT here.